The Rombeiro Christmas House in Novato: You Have to See It to Believe It!

 Their home is something that truly has to be seen to be believed, and photos don't really do it justice.
 There are something like 140,000 lights as well as countless figurines, dioramas, and decorations adorning the front and side yards, walls, and roof of the Rombeiro house.
 Apparently they start setting the whole thing up in August.

 When you visit, you'll notice that there's a glowing neon "open" sign in the window near the front door.
 Yes, the Rombeiros, who do live here, open their house to tens of thousands of complete strangers every year, allowing them to wander through the house and check out the decorations inside.
-Last year they welcomed over 41,000 visitors (that's right—41 thousand)!
+In previous years they welcomed over 41,000 visitors (that's right—41 thousand)!

 If you think the outside is impressive, then you need to go on inside and get a healthy dose of Christmas spirit.
 You'll find model trains, more figurines, Christmas trees, and the biggest lighted holiday village you've ever seen.